-Dynamic Route for CDN (DCDN) allows you to identify static files by URI.
+Dynamic Route for CDN (DCDN) allows you to identify static files by Uniform Resource Identifier (URI).
 DCDN no longer uses dynamic acceleration to deliver the specified static files.
-Instead, it uses static acceleration and allocates the optimal nodes for caching and delivery.
+Instead, DCDN uses static acceleration and allocates the optimal nodes for caching and delivery.

-To accelerate the delivery of static and dynamic resources, you must enable dynamic acceleration.
-You can customize acceleration rules for static and dynamic resources based on your business needs.
-The delivery of static and dynamic resources are then accelerated based on these custom acceleration rules.
-You can customize the file types, the URIs, and the directories of static resources that can be cached in the DCDN cache nodes.
+To accelerate the delivery of static and dynamic resources, you must turn on Dynamic Acceleration.
+You can customize acceleration rules for static and dynamic resources based on your business requirements.
+Then, the delivery of static and dynamic resources are accelerated based on these custom acceleration rules.
+You can customize the file types, the Uniform Resource Identifiers (URIs), and the directories of static resources that can be cached in the DCDN cache nodes.
 You can also set the origin protocol policy for DCDN to retrieve dynamic resources from the origin server.

-If you no longer need to accelerate the delivery of dynamic resources, you can disable dynamic acceleration.
+If you do not need to accelerate the delivery of dynamic resources, you can turn off Dynamic Acceleration.
 After dynamic acceleration is disabled, the dynamic resources are delivered without acceleration.
 Static resources are delivered based on edge caching.
 Only the default static file acceleration rules are valid.
-All manually added static file acceleration rules become invalid.
+All the static file acceleration rules that are manually added become invalid.

 - In the left-side navigation pane, click Domain Names.

-- In the left-side navigation pane of the specified domain name, click Acceleration Rules.
+- In the left-side navigation pane on the details page of the specified domain, click Acceleration Rules.

 - On the Static URIs tab, click Modify.

 - In the Static URIs dialog box, specify Static URIs.